coredns/coredns/plugin/dns64/README.md

 }
 ~~~

 Apply translation even to the requests which arrived over IPv4 network.
-Beware that enabling this option in CoreDNS handling combination
-of dual-stack and IPv6 clients might cause problems by also doing DNS64 translations for requests of dual-stack clients.
+Warning, the `allow_ipv4` feature will apply
+translations to requests coming from dual-stack clients.
+This means that a request for a client that sends an `AAAA`
+that would normal result in an `NXDOMAIN` would get a translated result.
+This may cause unwanted IPv6 dns64 traffic when a dualstack client would normally use the result of an `A` record request.

 ~~~ corefile
 . {
     dns64 {